mesosphere/dcos-docs-site/pages/services/percona-mongo/0.2.0-3.4.13/install/index.md

   - `strict` [security mode](https://docs.mesosphere.com/latest/administration/installing/custom/configuration-parameters/#security) requires a service account.
   - In `permissive` security mode a service account is optional.
   - `disabled` security mode does not require a service account.
-- Your cluster must have at least _NUMBER_ private nodes.
+- Your cluster must have at least 3 private nodes.

 # Installing from the DC/OS CLI